Curving mountain road with scenic views of lush hills and distant city.

 If riding the North side of the climb, you’ll have plenty of cafes, restaurants and shops in the town of Sóller, just a couple of kilometres from the beginning of the ascent.

-Coll de Soller Weather
+Coll De Soller Weather

 If you're cycling the Coll de Soller from the north, it is really well shaded from the sun so you will find it quite cool in the mornings.
 The south side gets more sunshine so depending on where you ride from, come equipped.
 The Coll de Soller is in the middle of the mountains so you might be looking to make this part of a longer route.
 If you are make sure that you're summiting early morning in the height of the summer.
+This advice is similar for any cycling in Majorca.